Technius/scalajs-mithril/README.md

 ## Compiling

-Compile the core project with `core/compile`.
-Examples can be built locally by running `examples/fastOptJS::webpack` and then navigating to `examples/src/main/resources/index.html`.
-To run tests, use `tests/test`.
+* Compile the core project with `core/compile`.
+* Examples can be built locally by running `examples/fastOptJS::webpack` and then navigating to `examples/src/main/resources/index.html`.

-## TODO

-* Add missing functions from Mithril 1.1.1
-* Create documentation
-* ScalaDoc
-* Write more tests
-* Add a component builder
-* GitHub Pages
+* The benchmarks are built in the same manner as the examples. `benchmarks/fastOptJS::webpack`
+* To run tests, use `tests/test`.

 ## License
 This library is licensed under the MIT License.
 See LICENSE for more details.